AmarGelila/focus-bear-intern-repo/clean_code.md

 #### How did refactoring improve code readability?
 - By ensuring best practices are applyed so all teammates are able to read and understand the code

+***

+### Writing Small, Focused Functions #43

+#### Why is breaking down functions beneficial?
+- Each function can be tested in isolation
+- Enhance Reusability
+- Enhance Readability

+#### How did refactoring improve the structure of the code?
+- Better Debugging Experience
+- Clearer responsability sepration
+- Make it easier to add new capabilities